nanoframework/nanoFramework.WebServer/README.md

 This is a simple nanoFramework WebServer.
 Features:

 - Handle multi-thread requests
-- Serve static files on any storage using `nanoFramework.WebServer.FileSystem` nuget with a device supporting storage so having the `System.IO.FileSystem` capability.
+- Serve static files from any storage using [`nanoFramework.WebServer.FileSystem` NuGet](https://www.nuget.org/packages/nanoFramework.WebServer.FileSystem).
+Requires a target device with support for storage (having `System.IO.FileSystem` capability).
 - Handle parameter in URL
 - Possible to have multiple WebServer running at the same time
 - supports GET/PUT and any other word